 Whether we choose the long road or short road, the journey back to becoming heroes and then gods/goddesses is roughly the same:

 - Practice love, integrity, and compassion.

-- Share your unique qualities or gifts (such as healing, teaching, and creativity, but also possibly athleticism, inspiration to others, and other physical or even intellectual skills) to the world and the people around you—reminding them that they too are heroes or gods/goddesses.
+- Share your unique qualities or gifts (such as healing, teaching, and creativity, but also possibly athleticism, inspiration to others, and other physical or even intellectual skills) with the world and the people around you—reminding them that they too are heroes or gods/goddesses

-- Next, the hero (or god/goddess) rises up to a level of mastery, humility, pure intention, and service, that the Supreme One—God—takes the next step and draws you back into the total memory of who you are.
+- Next, the hero (or god/goddess) rises up to a level of mastery, humility, pure intention, and service, then the Supreme One—God—takes the next step and draws you back into the total memory of who you really are.

 This prescription to enlightenment isn’t different from the path recommended by Buddha:

-- Share all that you gain in the first two steps with others in the world (by sharing your light and experiences with those in need) thus drawing more souls home to God.
-It is this that makes you the equivalent of a mythological hero and sets you on your course to becoming a god/goddess.
+- Share all that you gain in the first two steps with others in the world—by sharing your light and experiences with those in need—thus drawing more souls home to God.
+It is this that makes you the equivalent of a mythological hero and sets us all on our course to becoming a god/goddess.